 The World Bank Group, established by the post-World War II Bretton Woods agreement for the reconstruction of Europe and retooled for global development, has been at the forefront of the climate change fight.
 In March this year, it initiated a COVID-19 Fast Track facility that quickly disbursed $1.9 billion to 25 of the world’s most vulnerable countries.
 The organization is now working to redeploy resources through restructuring and contingent financing.
 In the coming months, the Bank is expected to deploy an estimated $160 billion to help protect the poor and vulnerable, but also bolster businesses and economic recovery.

 International organizations and treaties are largely designed to address distinct problems: health, the environment, development, human rights, trade, migration and so on.
-Since the pandemic, however, they have been working with less siloed approaches.
+Since the pandemic, however, they have been working with less siloed approaches which will ideally prove to be a mode of operation in the future.
 Mobilizing transborder resources, experts and information, they are seeking to ensure the availability of medical equipment and supplies.
 Equally critical, they have the means to deploy science against the twin threats.
 But these institutions must be supported by governments long before such crises emerge.

 Science for policy, policy for science